-Vue Data Grid: Get Started with AG Grid
+Vue Grid: Get Started with AG Grid | AG Grid

 In this article, we will walk you through the necessary steps to add AG Grid (both Community and Enterprise are covered) to an existing Vue project, configure some of the essential features of it.
 We will show you some of the fundamentals of the grid (passing properties, using the API, etc).
 As a bonus, we will also tweak the grid's visual appearance using Sass variables.

 We offer two versions of Vue support - one for Vue 2 and one for Vue 3.
-The only difference in use is how you import the dependency:
+The only difference in use is how you import the dependency (see the table below).

+If you unsure what import type to use you should use the package import type (i.e.

+For more information on import types please refer to the Modules documentation.

 |Version